wxs/cherylhsu.ca/content/post/2020-12-02-carrier-bag-of-gatherings.md

 in feeling my fingers freeze from the arrival of the north winds\
 in the warm glow of a plastic christmas tree with dollar store ornaments\
 in sensuously swaying my hips with virtual strangers\
-in the quiet connective magic of virtual gatherings, of gatherings and gathering
+in the quiet connective magic of gathering, of gatherings and gathering

 So Ursula Le Guin proposes the “bottle” as the hero: the container, the basket, the holder, the recipient.
 The carrier bag that holds what we gather to feed and nourish ourselves, that scatters seeds as we walk and live together.